skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The entire party returns to the inn.
 There is much to discuss.
 Endo and Beck join them.
 They debate at length on the job the Queen has given them.
 She has asked them to kill Noreeno.
 Now, they are happy to do this job.
-In fact, Eomer promised Noreeno that he would kill him.
+In fact, Eomier promised Noreeno that he would kill him.
 However, they have noticed that everyone seems to have secret motives and agendas.
 They are wary of being used again.